-We have produced two factsheets for advisers on benefits and tax credits topics relevant to those working with families with a disabled child.
+We have produced the following factsheets for advisers on benefits and tax credits topics relevant to those working with families with a disabled child.

 - Benefits for disabled children and their families – a checklist (April 2018)

 We have also produced the following factsheets for advisers helping children and young people living away from their families.

 - Kinship care and benefits – the essentials (March 2016)

 - Children looked after away from home by the local authority – impact on family benefits and tax credits (June 2018)

 We have also produced a variety of information resources for particular situations, a selection of which is included below.